hyperledger/fabric-samples/asset-transfer-basic/rest-api-typescript/README.md

 The REST API is only intended to work with the [basic asset transfer example](https://github.com/hyperledger/fabric-samples/tree/main/asset-transfer-basic).

 To install the basic asset transfer chaincode on a local Fabric network, follow the [Using the Fabric test network](https://hyperledger-fabric.readthedocs.io/en/release-2.4/test_network.html) tutorial.
+You need to go at least as far as the step where the ledger gets initialized with assets.

 ## Overview